 JBoss Tattletale helps you to’ identify dependancies in your project or in existing standard API.
 This is particularly important when you are developing a client application that requires some jar files which are in turn dependant on other jar files.

 It generates a nice report of all class dependancies thus improving the quality of your software by stating duplicate classes and black list classes.

-To get started download a copy of Tattletale from Sourceforge
+To get started download a copy of Tattletale from its site:

 Now unzip the file in a convenient folder.

 All you need to do is launching the main class passing as argument:

 - the folder where your archives are contained.

 - the folder where the output report will be generated.

 To generate a report of JBoss 5 jar client class dependancies:

 This will create several files and folders into c:\output